-James R. Levy has served as one of our (and prior to our corporate reorganization, Laredo LLC's) directors since May 2007.
+James R. Levy has served as one of our (or our predecessor's) directors since May 2007.
 He joined Warburg Pincus in 2006 and focuses on investments in the energy industry.
 He is a Partner of Warburg Pincus & Co. and a Managing Director of Warburg Pincus.
-Prior to joining Warburg Pincus, he worked as an Associate at Kohlberg & Company, a middle market private equity investment firm, from 2002 to 2006, and as an Analyst and Associate at Wasserstein Perella & Co. from 1999 to 2002.
-Mr. Levy is currently serving on the board of directors of Antero Resources Corporation (where he serves on the audit and compensation committees), EnStorage, Inc., Hawkwood Energy LLC, Suniva, Inc., Black Swan Energy Ltd. and Brigham Resources, LLC.
-He is a former director of Broad Oak.
+Prior to joining Warburg Pincus, he worked as an Associate at Kohlberg & Company, a middle-market private equity investment firm, from 2002 to 2006, and as an Analyst and Associate at Wasserstein Perella & Co. from 1999 to 2002.
+Mr. Levy is currently serving on the board of directors of Antero Resources Corporation (where he serves on the audit and compensation committees), Black Swan Energy Ltd., Brigham Resources LLC, EnStorage, Inc., Hawkwood Energy LLC, Independence Resources Management LLC and Suniva, Inc. He is a former director of Broad Oak.
 Mr. Levy received a Bachelor of Arts in history from Yale University.

-Mr. Levy has significant experience with energy companies and investments, and broad familiarity with the industry and related transactions and capital markets activity, which enhance his contributions to the board of directors.
+Mr. Levy has significant experience with investments in the energy industry and currently serves on the boards of various energy companies.
 For these reasons, we believe Mr. Levy is qualified to serve as a director.

-B. Z. (Bill) Parker has served as one of our (and prior to our corporate reorganization, Laredo LLC's) directors since May 2007.
+B. Z. (Bill) Parker has served as one of our (or our predecessor's) directors since May 2007.
 Mr. Parker joined Phillips Petroleum Company in 1970 where he held various engineering positions in exploration and production in the United States and abroad.
 He later served in numerous executive positions at Phillips Petroleum Company and in 2000, he was named Executive Vice President for Worldwide Production & Operations.
-He retired from Phillips

-Petroleum Company in this position in November 2002.
-Mr. Parker served on the board of Williams Partners GP from August 2005 to September 2010 where he also served as chairman of the conflicts and audit committees.
+He retired from Phillips Petroleum Company in this position in November 2002.
+Mr. Parker served on the board of Williams Partners GP LLC, the general partner of Williams Partners LP, a publicly traded master limited partnership, from August 2005 to September 2010 where he also served as chairman of the conflicts and audit committees.
 He served on the board of directors of Latigo from January 2003 to May 2006 where he also served as chairman of the audit committee.
 Mr. Parker is a member of the Society of Petroleum Engineers.
 He received a Bachelor of Science degree in Petroleum Engineering from the University of Oklahoma.

-Mr. Parker has over 41 years of experience in the oil and gas industry, having served in various engineering and executive positions for an exploration and production company and as a director and audit committee member for various energy companies.
+Mr. Parker has over 42 years of experience in the oil and gas industry, having served in various engineering and executive positions for an exploration and production company and as a director and audit committee member for various energy companies.
 For these reasons, we believe Mr. Parker is qualified to serve as a director.

-Pamela S. Pierce has served as one of our (and prior to our corporate reorganization, Laredo LLC's) directors since May 2007.
+Pamela S. Pierce has served as one of our (or our predecessor's) directors since May 2007.
 She has been a partner at Ztown Investments, Inc. since 2005, focused on investments in domestic oil and natural gas non-working interests.
-She also is a member of the Scientific Drilling International, Inc. board of directors.
-From 2005 to 2013 she served on the board of directors of Michael Baker, Inc., and from 2002 to 2004, she was the President of Huber Energy, an operating company of J.M.
+She also is a member of the Scientific Drilling International, Inc. board of directors and the ShawCor Ltd., an energy services company traded on the Toronto Stock Exchange, board of directors and compensation committee.
+From 2005 to 2013, she served on the board of directors of Michael Baker, Inc., and from 2002 to 2004, she was the President of Huber Energy LP, an operating company of J.M.
 Huber Corporation.
 From 2000 to 2002, she was the President and Chief Executive Officer of Houston-based Mirant Americas Energy Capital and Production Company.
 She has also held a variety of managerial positions with ARCO Oil and Gas Company, ARCO Alaska and Vastar Resources.
 She received a Bachelor of Science Degree in Petroleum Engineering from the University of Oklahoma and a Master of Business Administration in Corporate Finance from the University of Dallas.